Shopping for easy, ready-made meals for backpacking or your emergency go-bag? These are my picks for the best freeze-dried meals out there.

 Pros

-- Specializing in vegan and freeze-dried meals
+- Specializing in vegan freeze-dried meals

 - Good flavors in the Firepot meals we tried!
 We liked the smoky tomato paella and vegan orzo bolognese best from the ones we tried.